tlevine/www.thomaslevine.com/content/!/data-about-open-data-talk-december-2-2013/index.md

 After you've done that, change the labels in the diagram so that it describes a computer program that downloads the datasets.

+If you're lucky, you'll find API documentation, but you don't need it;
+figure out what the API is, and write the documentation yourself.

 ### Operationalizing constructs
 Select a document from this list, then select a single guideline within